zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ### Prerequisites

-* This lab assumes that you completed all preceding labs, and your deployments are created.
+* This lab assumes that you completed all preceding labs, and ready to migrate to ATP.

 ## **Step 1**:	Access to Goldengate Microservices instance